 Stocks, in contrast, have a dual character.
 Like bonds, they are bits of data traded in financial markets.
 But they are also tied to the physical world in a way bonds are not, because they are also ownership interests in ongoing enterprises.
 The fundamental question a stock holder must answer is not “How confident am I that I’ll be paid back?” but rather “Is the company poorly understood, and therefore undervalued at the current price, by Wall Street.?”.

 Traditionally, professional equity managers have attacked this second question from two different directions:

 –are the assets the company possesses undervalued by the stock market? if so, why and how can this change?
 This is the “value” approach

-Academic finance, a quintessentially ivory tower discipline, takes a different, two-pronged view.
+Academic finance, a quintessentially ivory tower discipline, takes a different view, also two-pronged:

-The older, stemming from the Great Depression of the 1930s, argues that stocks are a funny, extra-risky kind of bond.
+–the older, stemming from the Great Depression of the 1930s, argues that stocks are a funny, extra-risky kind of bond.
 If so, today’s fair value can be seen as being the present value of all future cash flows–just as the price of a fixed income instrument can be calculated as the present value of future interest payments + principal return.
-It is called the (Gordon) dividend discount model.
+This is called the (Gordon) dividend discount model.
 While in principle it sounds good, experience shows that professional securities analysts have difficulty coming up with accurate forecasts for company earnings even one year ahead.